swarmdb/swarmdb.github.io/_posts/2014-10-03-objects-are-event-streams.md

 ![An object is an event stream]({{ site.url }}/images/streams.svg)

 A replica of an object produces a linear stream of state change events.
-That stream is listened by other replicas; operations are applied, states are synchronized.
+That stream is read by other replicas; operations are applied, states are synchronized.
 That is in line with the master-slave replication scheme (like MySQL or MongoDB is using).

 ![Master-slave replication]({{ site.url }}/images/streams-slave.svg)